thunderbug1/Clark/work_protocol-Alex.md

 			TO DO: evaluate C++ support of the firmata protocol on the Host pc. evaluate complexity of custom function registration

+			EDIT: Writing a custom interpreter is probably the simplest and fastest solution.

 [firmata firmware](https://github.com/firmata/arduino)